open-feature/go-sdk-contrib/tools/provider-tck/README.md

 Each scenario becomes a Go subtest, so `-run` selects one the usual way and failures name a scenario.

-The canonical feature files and flag set are **embedded in this module**, so **adopting it needs no git submodule of your own** — `go get` this module and everything the suite runs is already inside it.
-The submodule described under [The spec submodule](#the-spec-submodule) is a concern of contributors to *this* module, not of anyone consuming it.
+The canonical feature files and flag set arrive as an ordinary dependency, so **adopting this module needs no git submodule** — `go get` it and everything the suite runs comes with it.
+Where they come from and how the pin moves is described under [The spec module](#the-spec-module).

 ### Timings